Cannondale Catalyst 4 Review

 - Brakes: Jak-7 Cable actuated disc, 160/160mm

 - Number of gears: 21

-Cannondale Catalyst 4 Main Features
+Cannondale Catalyst 4 Full Review

 Before anything else, you need to be realistic about this bike.
 At this price, your expectations should not be too high.
 However, you shouldn’t keep them too low either since Cannondale is known for building good-quality and durable bicycles.
 This is what you get with it.

 The frame on Cannondale Catalyst 4 is a SmartForm C3 Alloy, 6061 aluminum frame.
 It is lightweight, durable, and one of the high points on this bicycle.
 It will definitely survive the beatings that you put the bike through on the trail.
 Moreover, it is a great base for upgrading the bike in the future, if you decide to go a step forward with the components.

 The drivetrain offers you a nice range of gears for an entry-level bike and it will be enough for most beginners.
 However, many cyclists agree that perhaps a 2×10 combo would be a better choice, as the three cogs on the crankset just add unnecessary weight.
 You probably won’t even use the largest cog if you ride trails most of the time.

 The derailleurs are one of the weak points on this bike.
 They are part of the Shimano Tourney groupset, which is one of the lowest rankings in the Shimano hierarchy.
 If you want them to work properly and last for a long time, be careful not to shift gears under too much tension.
 Otherwise, they will do their job well.
 The brakes on Cannondale Catalyst 4 are pretty standard mechanical disk brakes, with 160mm rotors on both wheels.
 Mechanical disk brakes are a bit trickier to adjust than hydraulic and V-brakes.